Battle of Taierzhuang: Japanese retreat (April 5–7)

-Two thousand Japanese soldiers fought their way out of Tai'erzhuang, leaving eight thousand dead; some of the soldiers who left committed hara kiri.
-There were more Chinese casualties, despite the lack of reliable estimate.
+Around 2,000 Japanese soldiers fought their way out of Taierzhuang, leaving behind thousands of their dead.
+Some of the soldiers who left committed hara kiri.
+Chinese casualties were roughly the same, a significant improvement over the costly campaigns in Shanghai and Nanjing.

 Reasons for the Japanese failure

 Some of the most critical reasons for the Japanese failure are as follows: